 What are the 4 types of AI?

-In his explanatory article on four main types of artificial intelligence, author David Petersson outlined how modern artificial intelligence evolved from AI systems capable of simple classification and pattern recognition tasks to systems capable of using historical data to make predictions.
-Propelled by a revolution in deep learning -- i.e., AI that learns from data through the use of neural networks -- machine intelligence has advanced rapidly in the 21st century, bringing us such breakthrough products as self-driving cars and virtual assistants Alexa and Siri, and humanoid conversationalists like ChatGPT.
+Modern artificial intelligence evolved from AI systems capable of simple classification and pattern recognition tasks to systems capable of using historical data to make predictions.
+Propelled by a revolution in deep learning -- i.e., AI that learns from data through the use of neural networks -- machine intelligence has advanced rapidly in the 21st century, bringing us such breakthrough products as self-driving cars, intelligent agents like Alexa and Siri, and humanoid conversationalists like ChatGPT.

-Here are the four types of AI outlined in Petersson's article and a summary of their characteristics:
+The following are four main types of AI and a summary of their characteristics.

 Reactive AI.
 Algorithms used in this early type of AI lack memory and are reactive; that is, given a specific input, the output is always the same.
 Machine learning models using this type of AI are effective for simple classification and pattern recognition tasks.
 They can consider huge chunks of data and produce a seemingly intelligent output, but they are incapable of analyzing scenarios that include imperfect information or require historical understanding.

 Limited memory machines.
 The underlying algorithms in limited memory machines are based on our understanding of how the human brain works and are designed to imitate the way our neurons connect.
-This type of machine deep learning can handle complex classification tasks and use historical data to make predictions; it also is capable of completing complex tasks, such as autonomous driving (Learn about the key differences between AI, machine learning and deep learning.)
+This type of machine or deep learning can handle complex classification tasks and use historical data to make predictions; it also is capable of completing complex tasks, such as autonomous driving.

 Despite their ability to far outdo typical human performance in certain tasks, limited memory machines are classified as having narrow intelligence because they lag behind human intelligence in other respects.
-They require huge amounts of training data to learn tasks humans learn with just a few examples, and they are vulnerable to outliers or adversarial examples.
+They require huge amounts of training data to learn tasks humans can learn with just one example, or a few, and they are vulnerable to outliers or adversarial examples.
 The extraordinary language skills of conversational AI chatbots and humanlike behavior of other advanced cognitive computing systems have led to claims that AI models understand the world and therefore have achieved theory of mind.
 But it is generally believed current systems fall well short of human cognition.

 Theory of mind.
-This type of as-yet-unrealized AI is defined as capable of understanding human motives and reasoning and therefore able to deliver personalized results based on an individual's motives and needs.
-Also referred to as artificial general intelligence (AGI), theory of mind AI can learn with fewer examples than limited memory machines; it can contextualize and generalize information, and extrapolate knowledge to a broad set of problems.
-Artificial emotional intelligence -- or the ability to detect human emotions and empathize with people -- is being developed, but the current systems do not exhibit theory of mind and are very far from self-awareness, the next milestone in the evolution of AI.
+This type of as-yet hypothetical AI is defined as capable of understanding human motives and reasoning and therefore able to deliver personalized results based on an individual's motives and needs.
+Also referred to as artificial general intelligence, theory of mind AI can learn with fewer examples than limited memory machines.
+It can contextualize and generalize information and extrapolate knowledge to a broad set of problems.
+Emotion AI -- the ability to detect human emotions and empathize with people -- is being developed, but the current systems do not exhibit theory of mind and are very far from self-awareness, the next milestone in the evolution of AI.

-Self-aware AI, aka artificial superintelligence.
+Self-aware AI.
 This type of AI is not only aware of the mental state of other entities but is also aware of itself.
-Self-aware AI, or artificial superintelligence (ASI), is defined as a machine with intelligence on par with human general intelligence and in principle capable of far surpassing human cognition by creating ever more intelligent versions of itself.
+Self-aware AI, or artificial superintelligence, is defined as a machine with intelligence on par with human general intelligence and in principle capable of far surpassing human cognition by creating ever more intelligent versions of itself.
 Currently, however, we don't know enough about how the human brain is organized to build an artificial one that is as, or more, intelligent in a general sense.

 Why is AI important in the enterprise?

 Simultaneously, AI relies on big data for training and generating insights.
 AI's ability to make meaningful predictions -- to get at the truth of a matter rather than mimic human biases -- requires not only vast stores of data but also data of high quality.
-Cloud computing environments have helped enable AI applications by not only providing the computational power needed to process and manage big data in a scalable and flexible architecture, but also by providing wider access to enterprise users.
+Cloud computing environments have helped enable AI applications by providing the computational power needed to process and manage the required data in a scalable and flexible architecture.
+In addition, the cloud provides wider access to enterprise users, democratizing AI capabilities.

 Impact of AI in the enterprise

-The value of AI to 21st-century business has been compared to the strategic value of electricity in the early 20th century, when electrification transformed industries like manufacturing and created new ones like mass communications.
-"AI is strategic because the scale, scope, complexity and the dynamism in business today is so extreme that humans can no longer manage it without artificial intelligence," Chris Brahm, partner and director at Bain & Company, told TechTarget.
+The value of AI to 21st-century business has been compared to the strategic value of electricity in the early 20th century when electrification transformed industries like manufacturing and created new ones such as mass communications.
+"AI is strategic because the scale, scope, complexity and the dynamism in business today is so extreme that humans can no longer manage it without artificial intelligence," Chris Brahm, senior advisory partner at Bain & Company, told TechTarget.

 AI's biggest impact on business in the near future stems from its ability to automate and augment jobs that today are done by humans.

-But AI will also eliminate many jobs done today by humans -- a major concern to workers, as described in the following sections on benefits and risks of AI.
+Indeed, AI's potential to eliminate many jobs done today by humans is of major concern to workers, as described in the following sections on benefits and risks of AI.

 What are the benefits of AI in the enterprise?

-Here are six additional key benefits of AI for business:
+Here are some additional key benefits of AI for businesses across industry sectors:

 - Better quality.
-Organizations expect a reduction in errors and increased adherence to compliance standards by using AI on tasks previously done manually or done with traditional automation tools, such as extract, transform and load.
-Financial reconciliation is an area where machine learning, for example, has substantially reduced costs, time and errors.
+Organizations expect a reduction in errors and increased adherence to compliance standards by using AI on tasks previously done manually or with traditional automation tools, such as extract, transform and load software.
+Financial reconciliation is an example of one area where machine learning has substantially reduced costs, time and errors.

 - Better talent management.
 Companies are using enterprise AI software to streamline the hiring process, root out bias in corporate communications and boost productivity by screening for top-tier candidates.
 Advances in speech recognition and other NLP tools give chatbots the ability to provide personalized service to job candidates and employees.